chimera-linux/cports/Packaging.md

 to the build machine and the target machine respectively (the target machine is the same as build machine when not cross compiling).

+It is also possible to specify `target:native` as well as e.g. `aarch64:native` to force a non-cross profile in an environment where target would otherwise be cross.
+This is useful for particular cases of compiler flags and so on.

 Usage:

 ```